- UNSW

 Throughout the year, MSHS students receive academic support from UNSW students as in-class assistants as well as through afterschool programs such as Homework Centre and a Music club.
 UNSW Student Ambassadors make several visits each September to assist Year 12 students with completing their UAC applications.
 Additional HSC preparation support is offered to Year 12 students during the September school holidays each year.

-Another key initiative is the Work Experience program for Year 10 students, in which UNSW is a key employer offering places for up to 25 Matraville students each year.
-Students gain experience in a variety of settings, from the gym and aquatic centre to events management, Nura Gili, various academic departments, and more.
-Both Matraville students and UNSW staff report this to be a valuable and worthwhile experience.
-You can read more about the 2022 program here.
+Year 10 Matraville students have undertaken work experience at UNSW in a variety of settings, from the gym and aquatic centre to events management, Nura Gili, various academic departments, and more.
+You can read more about the 2022 program here, opens in a new window.

 Support of community-engaged research practices

-Relationships with the local AECG have also facilitated a program of local Aboriginal community members and Elders working in primary schools as part of the Culture, Community, Curriculum Project (2016-2018) and Cultural Residents Project (2020-2022).These initiatives have inspired momentum among eight local schools to allocate funding for local Aboriginal Cultural Educators from their own budgets.
+Relationships with the local AECG have also facilitated a program of local Aboriginal community members and Elders working in primary schools as part of the Cultural Residents Project (2020-2022), opens in a new window.These initiatives have inspired momentum among eight local schools to allocate funding for local Aboriginal Cultural Educators from their own budgets.

 -